spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/03-aws.md

 # Overview

-Following are some of the architectural highlights of AWS clusters provisioned by Spectro Cloud:
+Following are some of the architectural highlights of AWS clusters provisioned by Palette:

 * Kubernetes nodes can be distributed across multiple AZs to achieve high availability.
 For each of the AZ's that you select, a public subnet and a private subnet is created.
 * All the control plane nodes and worker nodes are created within the private subnets so there is no direct public access available.